mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

 }
 ```

-In the above, We setting up a VPC with DNS hostnames enabled, creating the base network layer.
+The config above, sets up a VPC with DNS hostnames enabled, creating the base network layer.
 A public subnet is also created within this VPC.
 We then configure the routing tables and routes to the internet via an Internet Gateway, ensuring that instances in the public subnet can access the internet.
 We provision the Internet Gateway for VPC connectivity, and setup a static public IP address.
 Finally, associating it with the EC2 instance for consistent public accessibility.

 #### **Security and Access:**